libsdl-org/SDL/docs/README-migration.md

 We have provided a handy Python script to automate some of this work for you [link to script], and details on the changes are organized by SDL 2.0 header below.

+SDL headers should now be included as `#include <SDL3/SDL.h>`.
+Typically that's the only header you'll need in your application unless you are using OpenGL or Vulkan functionality.

 ## SDL_platform.h